akekic/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a mathematician and physicist working as an applied scientist at [Zalando](https://engineering.zalando.com/) where I develop sales forecasting models that are used for algorithmic price optimisation.
+I'm a PhD Student at the [Max Planck Institute for Intelligent Systems](https://is.mpg.de/) working on causality and machine learning.
+Previously I worked as an applied scientist at [Zalando](https://engineering.zalando.com/) developing sales forecasting models that are used for algorithmic price optimisation.
 On this website I write about things that I find interesting and projects I work on.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv.pdf" "newtab" >}}cv{{< /staticref >}}.